Judiththth/judiththth/README.md

 I'm from Seville 💃 but I live in Madrid 🏙️

-I'm a translator and a Full-Stack Developer Junior💻
+I'm a translator and a Full-Stack Developer💻

 I've studied the Full-Stack Developer program at **4Geeks Academy**.
 Tech Stack: JavaScript, Python, React, Flask, HTML5, CSS3, Bootstrap, GitHub